protopopov1122/LuaCppB/MANUAL.md

 ## LuaCppB manual
 This manual describes `LuaCppB` library usage.
+### Installation
+`LuaCppB` library requires integration into build system.
+Module for CMake is prepared in the `cmake` directory.
+Use unit test build script `CMakeLists.txt` as an example.

+You should also enable custom build of Lua - download and unpack Lua sources, specify source directory in `cmake` module arguments.
+This enables Lua continuation support and error throwing mechanism.
 ### Preparations
 Before using LuaCppB you should include the header `luacppb/LuaCppB.h`:
 ```C++